Francesca N. Penzani was born and raised in Bergamo, Italy where she started her theatre studies at Teatro Viaggio and Comuna Baires Milano.

 Her short narrative “Monique’s “ was the finalist at the Women International Film Festival in Orlando Florida and was a “Silver Winner” at the International Independent Film Awards.

 Her newest dance film “Double Up” is a jazz conversation and celebration between Bass Player Nedra Wheeler and Tap Dancer Kyreeana Breelin.
-It has been screened at 32 international film festivals, it has won various awards and has received several nomination as a finalist and semi-finalist.
+It has been screened at more than 30 international film festivals, it has won various awards and has received several nomination as a finalist and semi-finalist.